 It is unfortunate that once your creditor has made a request, your account will immediately get frozen as your bank reviews your case.
 Neither your bank not your creditor will notify you that the levy has been effected.
 You might only realize when you try to make some transactions or withdrawals.

 If you feel that your creditor has not acted fairly, you have every right to dispute the bank levy.
-This can reduce the amount your creditors can claim from your account or it may stop the levy altogether.
-If you don’t take any action, the creditors may sweep your account clean, leaving you with the stress of keeping your business afloat.
+This can reduce the amount your creditors can claim from your account, or it may stop the levy altogether.
+If you do not take any action, the creditors may sweep your account clean, leaving you with the stress of keeping your business afloat.

 You may not be in a position to handle this situation on your own because appealing a levy is a complicated process.
-That’s why if you are faced with a problem, you should consider talking with an attorney.
+That is why, you should consider talking with an attorney.
+In some cases, an IRS tax levy can be reversed, depending on how quickly you act.

 They can help in protecting your money and other property from creditors.
 If you want to learn more about taxes, credit, and other financial issues, you can visit our blog.